IndomieGorengSatu/Mie/README.md

-## How do you find Will Smith in the snow?
-Look for fresh prints.
+## Did you hear the one about the guy with the broken hearing aid?
+Neither did he.